Spin Away Your Self-Quarantine Blues With Flow Arts

 A lot of highly visible flow artists, by virtue of honing their performance skills, are unbelievably charismatic performers with powerful stage presence and amazingly well put together outfits, and this can often feel be intimidating to newbies who feel like they should strive to be that way.
 However, your flow journey can take many different shapes.
 I’ve been flowing for nearly a decade and I almost never film myself (oops).
 You don’t have to be a performer to be a flow artist, you can just goof around in the park in your pajamas like me!

 Many flow artists enjoy performance; some flow artists never want to perform.
 Some focus on the expressive dance aspect, others are very techy and like to make polyrhythmic multi-prop patterns, and many do both.
 Some people get really martial and aerobic.
 Some simply enjoy flow arts for themselves as a moving meditation.
 Some walk around balancing a ball on top of their head for the entirety of a festival.
 Some mostly practice alone; others are very socially active in the community.
 I’ve bounced between different ends of all these spectra at different times depending how I’m feeling.

 Flow arts is so playful.
 THERE ARE NO RULES.
 Practice it in whatever way feels fulfilling to you.

-A lot of bystanders think firespinning is the end goal, and it’s really not.
-While some people absolutely live for the crackling and whooshing of fire props, there are lots of people like me who actively disprefer fire because it limits our ability to experiment with on-body contact moves.
+A lot of bystanders think firespinning is the end goal, and it’s really not mandatory.
+While some people absolutely live for the crackling and whooshing of fire props, there are lots of people like me who actively prefer our props to NOT be on fire because it limits our ability to experiment with prop-on-body contact.
 I admit that fire is a nice way to stay warm while hanging out at night, though.